-The increase in selling, general and administrative expense in the first quarter of 2011, compared to the corresponding period in 2010, was primarily a result of increased compensation expense of \$6.0 million, increased stock-based compensation expense of \$1.8 million, increased marketing and selling expense of \$1.3 million, increased facilities related expenses of \$1.2 million, increased consulting and professional service expense of \$0.9 million and increased travel expense of \$0.9 million.
-The increased compensation expense, stock-based compensation expense, marketing and selling expense and travel expense is primarily due to increased headcount related to the Omneon acquisition and higher commission expense resulting from increased net revenue in 2011.
+The increase in selling, general and administrative expense in the six months ended July 1, 2011, compared to the corresponding period in 2010, was primarily a result of increased compensation expense of \$11.1 million, increased stock-based compensation expense of \$2.6 million, increased program marketing and third party commission expense of \$2.5 million, increased travel expense of \$2.2 million, increased facilities related expense of \$2.2 million and increased consulting and professional service expense of \$1.5 million, partially offset by the absence of \$2.4 million of acquisition related costs incurred in 2010 in connection with the acquisition of Omneon.

+The increased compensation expense, stock-based compensation expense, marketing and selling expense and travel expense is primarily due to increased headcount resulting from the Omneon acquisition and higher commission expense resulting from increased net revenue in 2011.
 The increase in consulting and professional service expense is related to higher temporary headcount and additional consulting resources being used in general and administrative activities.
 The increased facilities related expense was partially due to the additional \$0.5 million of excess facilities reserve recorded in the first quarter of 2011 related to Omneon's headquarters in Sunnyvale, California.